gbowne1/ProgrammerNotes/connect-to-psql.md

     <username>: The username you created
     <database_name>: The database name you created

+The following command connects to the "gbowne1" database using the "gbowne1" user

+`psql -d gbowne1 -U gbowne1`

 ## Create a database

 `createdb <database_name>`(replace <database_name> with your desired database name)

 To create a Database with SQL, use `CREATE DATABASE databasename`

-The following command connects to the "gbowne1" database using the "gbowne1" user

-`psql -d gbowne1 -U gbowne1`
+`sudo -u postgres createdb` database will create a gbowne1 database.

+## Starting PostgreSQL

 In Sysvinit, the command to start the PostgreSQL service is: `sudo service postgresql stop` or `sudo service postgresql start`